PhistterbutInc/Herba-Automata/README.md

 STL files produced and submitted are to be branded with project name "Herba-Automata" and name of contributor, however they want to be listed.
 Branding not to interfere with function.

+This thing has taken a backseat in the bus of life unfortunatly.
+No progress will be made until I get the chance.

 NEWS: